Terms and Conditions

 the 'Independent Moto Overlander'

 An Independent Moto Overlander is a self-reliant motorcyclist who undertakes long-range, long-term, adventurous travel to remote destinations with a focus on the Journey rather than the destination.
 The Motorbike is a means for cultural exploration and experiencing the world's ethereal landscapes.
-The Motorbike also provides for self-supported camping in these spectacular settings.
-Ultimately the Independent Moto Overlander manages their own route planning, overlanding logistics, navigation, moto maintenance AND SAFETY without a support crew.
+The Motorbike also provides for self-supported camping.
+Ultimately the Independent Moto Overlander manages their own route planning, overlanding logistics, navigation, maintenance AND SAFETY without a support crew.
+The Service is very much tailored for this type of Rider.
+Before paying a deposit, the Client is encouraged to read Article: You The Rider in order to ensure that 'eyes are wide open' with respect to this kind of endeavour.

 the 'Journey' and the meaning behind 'Own Bike Odyssey'